obalunenko/getenv/README.md

 # getenv

-Package getenv provides functionality for loading environment variables and parse them into go builtin types.
+Package getenv provides a simple way to get environment variables.
+It's type-safe and supports built-in types and slices of them.

 Types supported:
 - string